Bigu (grain avoidance): Early textual references

 Campany states, "Few narratives more succinctly summarize the argument that ordinary foods or "grains" block the path to transcendence."
 Ge Hong's (3rd century) Shenxian zhuan gives a different version – including the Hairy Woman's name of Yu Qiang and not mentioning her being captured or fed grains.
+According to Daoist tradition, the Qin dynasty transcendent Han Zhong (fl.
+215–210 BCE) ate Acorus calamus (sweet flag) for thirteen years and developed thick body hair that protected him from cold in winter.

 Two chapters of Wang Chong's (c.
 80 CE) Lunheng criticize the practice of avoiding grains as mistaken.
 The "Daoist Untruths" chapter uses Li Shao Jun, who "knew some clever maneuvers and some fine tricks, which did not fail to produce a wonderful effect", to exemplify confusing Daoist xian immortality techniques with natural longevity.

 There are no instances of any one having obtained Tao, but there have been very long-lived persons.
 People remarking that those persons, while studying Tao and the art of immortality, become over a hundred years old without dying, call them immortals, as the following example will show.
 At the time of Han Wu Ti there lived a certain Li Shao Chün, who pretended that by sacrificing to the "Hearth" and [bigu] abstaining from eating grain he could ward off old age.
 He saw the emperor, who conferred high honours upon him.

 This context also mentions Wang Ziquiao 王子僑, a son of King Ling of Zhou (r.
-571-545 BCE).
+571–545 BCE).

 The idea prevails that those who [bigu] abstain from eating grain are men well versed in the art of Tao.
 They say e.g. that Wang Tse Ch'iao and the like, because they did not touch grain, and lived on different food than ordinary people, had not the same length of life as ordinary people, in so far as having passed a hundred years, they transcended into another state of being, and became immortals.
 That is another mistake.
 Eating and drinking are natural impulses, with which we are endowed at birth.
 Hence, the upper part of the body has a mouth and teeth, the inferior part orifices.
 With the mouth and teeth one chews and eats, the orifices are for the discharge.
 Keeping in accord with one's nature, one follows the law of heaven, going against it, one violates one's natural propensities, and neglects one's natural spirit before heaven.
 How can one obtain long life in this way?

 The Lunheng "Meaning of Sacrifice" chapter mentions juegu in criticizing the tradition of presenting food and wine sacrifices to ancestral spirits.